mahynski/finchnmr/docs/index.rst

 ----

 FINCHnmr is lightweight toolkit for fitting 2D heteronuclear single-quantum coherence nuclear magnetic resonance `(HSQC NMR) <https://en.wikipedia.org/wiki/Heteronuclear_single_quantum_coherence_spectroscopy>`_ data to a known library of substances.
 This predicts the presence and relative concentration of these compounds, and the residual (error) can be interpreted as the sum of the remaining unknown compounds present.
-For a live demonstration, visit `https://finchnmr-demo.streamlit.app/ <https://finchnmr-demo.streamlit.app/>`_.
+For a live demonstration, visit our `HuggingFace space <https://huggingface.co/spaces/mahynski/finchnmr-demo>`_ or try it out on `streamlit's community cloud <https://finchnmr-demo.streamlit.app/>`_.
 Although originally designed to work with (1H-13C) data, FINCHnmr will work with any 2D NMR as long as the library used matches the sample being predicted / analyzed.

 There are two approaches to generating the spectral libraries.
 Both methods are demonstrated in the documentation.